MattPlays/Enchantment-Table/README.md

-# EnchantmentTable-Translator
+# Enchantment- Table
- Enchantment-Table is a package designed to translated to and from the Minecraft Enchantment Table language or less commonly known as The Standard Galactic Alphabet.
+ Enchantment-Table is a package designed to translated to and from the *Minecraft Enchantment Table language* or less commonly known as The Standard Galactic Alphabet.

 # Installation
 ```bash